anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 The `EncryptedTx` incapsulated inside `WrapperTx` should be protected too.
 That's because, if it wasn't, an attacker could extract the inner tx, rewrap it, and replay it.\
 To simplify this check we will perform it entirely in Wasm: the check of the counter will be carryed out by the validity predicates while the actual writing of the counter in storage will be done by the transactions themselves.

 To do so, the `SignedTxData` attached to the transaction will hold the current value of the counter in storage.
 The transaction will simply read the value from storage and increase its value by one.
-The VP will then check the validity of the signature and, if it's deemed valid, will proceed to checking if the pre value of the counter in storage was less or equal than the one contained in the transaction data and if the post value of the key in storage has been incremented by one.
+The VP will then check the validity of the signature and, if it's deemed valid, will proceed to checking if the pre value of the counter in storage was equal to the one contained in the transaction data and if the post value of the key in storage has been incremented by one.

 In the specific case of a transfer, since MASP already comes with replay protection as part of the Zcash design (see the [MASP specs](https://specs.namada.net/masp.html) and [Zcash protocol specs](https://zips.z.cash/protocol/protocol.pdf)), the counter in `SignedTxData` should be optional.